lukegronert/financial-app/README.md

 At the moment, this application was made to be viewed in mobile view.
 It is not meant to be viewed on a desktop screen.

-It was created with Next.js and bootsrapped with create-next-app.
+It was created with Next.js and bootstrapped with create-next-app.

 ## Demo